 Marine navigation is the process or way of directing the movement of a ship from one place to another via the shortest, safest, and most convenient route.

 Take note of the last three criteria- shortest, safest, and most convenient route.

 The bridge team, headed by the Captain, must harmonize these elements and put safety as the priority.

 Marine navigation determines the vessel’s position at sea while plotting the course for the desired destination.

 To do this, navigators employ different methods to find their way into the vast oceans.

 1. Terrestrial Navigation

 The oldest form of navigation happened on inland waterways and near the coasts when people started to use them for exploration and transport.

-As they frequent their routes and added more paths over time, they also discovered hazards and dangers that could destroy their boats.
+As they frequent their routes and add more paths over time, they also discover hazards and dangers that could destroy their boats.